bobmatyas/wp-block-ai-crawlers/readme.txt

 It should in theory.
 It just appends the directives to the `robots.txt` file.

+= Will this remove my site from existing data sets? =

+Unfortunately, no. However, it does tell bots that your site shouldn't be included in the future.

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from